 Kimmie Hale, RYT

-Kimmie is a curvy, down to earth, and friendly spirit of a woman.
-She has practice yoga and meditation to overcome obstacles in her past.
+Kimmie is a curvy, down to earth, friendly spirit of a woman.
+She has practiced yoga and meditation to overcome obstacles in her past.
 In 2001, Kimmie was in a car accident that left her with a metal plate, a metal rod, and 12 screws in her right leg.
-Suffering from chronic pain from these injuries, she uses yoga to create a safe place of non-judgment on and off the mat.
+Suffering from chronic pain from these injuries, she used (and continues to use) yoga to create a safe place of non-judgment on and off the mat.

 With Kimmie’s yoga classes, she expresses how everyone can do yoga and that they can make it their own.
 She shows all levels in her classes and always emphasizes that yoga is a safe place for everyone, for healing and of non-judgment.
-Kimmie achieved has her Yoga Alliance 200 hr. certification through Greenville yoga in October of 2013.
-She also attended Max Strom’s yoga teacher training workshop in the spring of 2013, and has been practicing yoga for over 9 years.
-Kimmie is currently finishing her B.A. in Art Therapy from Converse College.
+Kimmie is registered with Yoga Alliance at their 200-hour level through Greenville Yoga in October of 2013.
+She also attended Max Strom’s yoga teacher training workshop in the spring of 2013, and has been practicing yoga for over 10 years.
+Kimmie is currently working on a 500-hour teacher training through Asheville Yoga Center.
+Kimmie also received her B.A. in Art Therapy from Converse College in May 2015.

 Victoria Chance~ RYT, MA Contemplative Ed